OK, you have a search term you want a page to rank for. What do you do to make that happen?

 Avoid keyword stuffing.
 Yoast recommends 1-2% of the copy on the page be your keywords.

 It's a good idea to use your keywords in the first paragraph of the page.
-Seems like the spider gives extra weight to that paragraph.
+It seems like the spider gives extra weight to that paragraph.

 That's it for SEO in this course.
 There's a lot more to know, but you have the gist.
 Some people's entire job is SEO.
 If you're into marketing, SEO is definitely a Good Think to Know.